 - As mentioned above, the encryption of stored data applies to three MFP/LP storage media: HDD, NVRAM, and flash ROM memory.
 This function is provided to the field as an option for HDD and NVRAM memory, and requires a license installation before it can be used.
-For MFP models, the installation of the license and option itself must be performed by a service engineer. - If an HDD containing encrypted data is removed from one MFP/LP and then installed on another, it will not be possible to decrypt any of the data on the HDD, including the format management data.
+For MFP models, the installations of the license and option itself must be performed by a field engineer. - If an HDD containing encrypted data is removed from one MFP/LP and then installed on another, it will not be possible to decrypt any of the data on the HDD, including the format management data.
 This is because the encryption keys used to encrypt the data would be different.
 In such a case, the MFP/LP will recognize the drive as "unformatted". - The function can be enabled/disabled in UP mode.
-As the function is always enabled for flash ROM data, this enabled/disabled setting applies only to the HDD and NVRAM.
-When enabled, the following data are encrypted: - > NVRAM: Personal information, network configuration parameters, and other confidential information - > All data, except the engine adjustment parameters and some Copier screen display parameters - > HDD: All data, including the format management data - Note: Even when the function setting has been enabled, if an HDD containing unencrypted data is installed during machine maintenance, the fact that the data is unencrypted is not reflected in the operation panel display.
-However, by updating the encryption key, the entire contents of the drive (incl. the unencrypted data) are encrypted and then stored again to the HDD. - ➢ Flash ROM: - $\diamond$ The server identification certificate for HTTPS communication - $\diamond$ The server identification certificate for the Wireless LAN - ♦ The identification certificate for two-way authentication using @Remote - The encryption described above will be applied even in cases where the target data has already been encrypted once using a separate MFP/LP function.
+As the function is always enabled for flash ROM data, this Enable/Disable setting applies only to the HDD and NVRAM.
+When the function is enabled, the following data are encrypted: - NVRAM: Personal information, network configuration parameters, and other confidential information All data, except the engine adjustment parameters and some Copier screen display parameters - > HDD: All data, including the format management data - Flash ROM: As mentioned above, the following data is always encrypted, regardless of whether the function is enabled or disabled. - ♦ The machine identification certificate for HTTPS communication - ♦ The machine identification certificate for the Wireless LAN (WPA) - ♦ The machine identification certificate for the S/MIME signature - ♦ The machine identification certificate and site identification certificate for IPSec - \diamond The server authentication key for SSH - ♦ The machine identification certificate and site identification certificate for @Remote

+• The encryption described above will be applied even in cases where the target data has already been encrypted once using a separate MFP/LP function.
 For example, when storing Address Book data that has already been encrypted using the Address Book encryption key, this data will be encrypted a second time using the HDD data storage key.